-Nationally, most air pollution is caused by emissions from motor traffic, and urban air quality is once more causing public concern.
 To increase public awareness, the Government issues daily air quality bulletins via the national media.
 These bulletins include health advice for those who may be especially affected by high concentrations of air pollutants.

 For further information on air quality management, please contact Environmental Health: